robbie-cahill/tunnelmole-client/README.md

 `node dist/src/index.js <port number to forward to>`.

 #### Debugging
+This project has sourcemaps enabled, so you can set breakpoints in the TypeScript `.ts` files and they should behave normally.

 To set up debugging for Visual Studio Code, copy over the example config.
 ```
 cp .vscode/launch.json.example .vscode/launch.json